James-Whitcroft/WebCheckers/docs/DesignDoc.md

 the user.
 It has been decided as a group that two enhancements will be added, possibly more if time permits.

 *The first one is an AI player so that the user can play against a computer instead of another individual.
-The plan is to create different difficultly levels for the AI that the user may choose from.
-This AI will use a tree structure that will recursively search the best or simplest route of moves.
+The AI is designed to execute random moves based on the spaces available.

 *The second enhancement is a replay option.
 This will store the moves executed throughout a game and then have an option at the end of a game for the players to watch the game over again with these